js-entity-repos/core/readme.md

 # core
 > Provides common interfaces and tests for concrete implementations of js-entity-repos.
+The js-entity-repos use the [repository design pattern](https://msdn.microsoft.com/en-us/library/ff649690.aspx) and attempt to reduce the code required in projects with entities.

 ### Usage
 - Install it with `npm i @js-entity-repos/core`.